-If we suspend, revoke or withdraw some or all of your ILN Fund Funding under section 159YG of the Education Act before some or all of that Funding has been used or contractually committed towards the purposes for which the funding was provided, you must treat the unexpended or uncommitted portion of the funding as a debt due to the Crown that is:
+If we suspend, revoke or withdraw some or all of your ILN Fund Funding under clause 16, Schedule 18 of the Education and Training Act before some or all of that Funding has been used or contractually committed towards the purposes for which the funding was provided, you must treat the unexpended or uncommitted portion of the funding as a debt due to the Crown that is:

-- (a) repayable on demand by us; and - (b) may be set-off against all or any funding, or any sum payable by us to you.
+- (a) repayable on demand; and - (b) may be set-off against all or any funding, or any sum payable by us to you.

-Intensive Literacy and Numeracy - English for Speakers of Other Languages
+Intensive Literacy and

+Numeracy Fund - English for

+Speakers of Other Languages

 Pu rpose of Fund 72

 1. Organisation eligibility 72

 2. Learner eligibility 73

 3. Verification of learner eligibility 74

 4. Verification of learner identity 75

-5. Programme eligibility 75
+5. Programme eligibility 76

 6. Literacy and Numeracy for Adults Assessment Tool 76

 7. Hours and intensity of delivery 76

 8. Fees 76

-9. Withdrawals 76
+9. Reports 76

 10 .
-Reports 76
+Subcontracting 77

 11. .
-Subcontracting 77

-12. .
 Repayment of ILN ESOL Fund Funding 77

-13 .
-Suspension, revocation or withdrawal of
+12 .
+Suspension, revocation or withdrawal

-ILN ESOL Fund Funding 77
+of ILN ESOL Fund Funding 77

-Intensive Literacy and Numeracy - English for Speakers of Other Languages
+Intensive Literacy and Numeracy Fund - English for Speakers of Other Languages

-The purpose of Specialised English for Speakers of Other Languages (ILN ESOL) funds is to:
+The purpose of the Specialised English for Speakers of Other Languages - Intensive Literacy and Numeracy ESOL (ILN ESOL) Fund is to:

-- (a) increase opportunities for adults to engage in literacy and numeracy learning, particularly migrants and refugees; and - (b) raise adults' literacy and numeracy skills to help learners progress onto further study and employment; and - (c) improve the quality and relevance of provision, including the ability to identify learner need and learning gain.
+- (a) increase opportunities for adults to engage in literacy and numeracy learning, particularly migrants and refugees; and - (b) raise adults' literacy and numeracy skills to help learners progress onto further study and employment; and - (c) fund the intensive provision of ESOL learning opportunities within an appropriately structured environment.